lacker/coinkit/js/README.md

 3. Load the extension in Chrome
    a.
 Navigate to `chrome://extensions`
    b.
 Toggle "Developer Mode" on, if it's not on already
    c.
-Click "Load Unpackaged" and select the `extension` directory
+Click "Load Unpacked" and select the `coinkit/js/extension` directory